tabokie/tabokie.github.io/_posts/2021-1-30-futex-reacquainted.md

   }
 ```

-What interests me most is how condvar interplays with futexes.
+What interests me the most is how condvar interplays with futexes.
 Unlike what I expected, condvar owns two futexes: the first is `cv.lock`, used to synchronize internal modifications; the second is `cv.futex`, used to park threads.
 Besides them, condvar also interacts with the user provided mutex, which has one futex inside.

 It is important for condvar to manage its own lock, because `cond_signal` can be called without lock, stated by [POSIX](https://pubs.opengroup.org/onlinepubs/009696699/functions/pthread_cond_broadcast.html):